muratk3n/thirdwave/en/tweets/2020/week29c.md

 ---

-This is how people trying to talk to me about tech, or lately politics sometimes sounds like ...
+Sometimes this is how people trying to talk to me about tech, or lately politics sounds like ...

 [Link](https://youtu.be/weSc9fNfHzk)